libdns/inwx/README.md

   * Your INWX username
   * Your INWX password
-  * A shared secret if you have enabled two-factor authentication
+  * A shared secret if you have enabled Mobile TAN (two-factor authentication)

 Example